Wollivan/SquadronLeader/README.md

 "In modern aerobatics, an Immelmann turn (also known as a roll-off-the-top, or simply an Immelmann) is an aerobatic maneuver that results in level flight in the opposite direction at a higher altitude."

-Thanks to Ben for teaching me that this move has a name, and thanks Josh for finding Split S so the rules can match real life!
+Thanks to Ben for teaching me that this move has a name, and thanks Josh for finding Split S so the what the rules do match real life planes!

 ### Barrel Roll rule

 This rule rewards expertly skills pilots who can maneuver their plane into just the right place in the sky!

-- During the move phase, a player may declare they are executing a Barrel maneuver and move their plane to the left or right using the two notches on the side of the straight maneuver template.
+- During the move phase, a player may declare they are executing a Barrel Roll and move their plane to the left or right using the two notches on the side of the straight maneuver template.
 - It costs 3 speed to perform a Barrel Roll.
 - Players cannot perform a Barrel roll and gain altitude in the same round.
 - A Barrel Roll cannot be the only movement the player perfoms that round.